pluralsight/guides/published/front-end-javascript/javascript-closures/article.md

 myCounter1.decrement(1);
 myCounter2.decrement(1);
 ```
 In the first two lines of the code, we have actually created 2 different objects, `myCounter1` and `myCounter2`.
 These objects have the same properties, `increment` and `decrement`, which are references to the `increment` and `decrement` functions.
 The `myCounter1` object is created by calling the `counter` function with parameter `0`, and the `myCounter2` by calling it with parameter `3`.
 This means that `increment` and `decrement` functions will have **different** values of the `currentValue` variable in the outer scope, so their calls on those two objects will produce different results.
-In this case, we have 2 different `increment` and `decrement` functions because we created 2 different objects each with a pair of functions that has has its own scope.
+In this case, we have 2 different `increment` and `decrement` functions because we created 2 different objects each with a pair of functions that has its own scope.

 This is a rather confusing edge case, but it makes the code easier to understand.
 The two variable references point to separate objects because `myCounter1` and `myCounter2` were instantiated using separate calls to `counter`.
 Thus, their calls to `increment` and `decrement` are separate as well.